particle-iot/docs/src/content/getting-started/machine-learning/doorbell.md

 - Use **Particle: Clean application (local)** to make sure there are no remnants from a previous build.
 - Use **Particle: Flash Application (local)** or **Particle: Compile Application (local)**.
 You must use the local option; the firmware cannot be compiled using the cloud compile options (Cloud Compile or Cloud Flash).

+## Learn more

+- You can find additional projects on the [Edge Impulse ML projects page](https://www.edgeimpulse.com/projects/all?search=particle).
+- Learn how to create your own projects in the [Edge Impulse documentation](https://docs.edgeimpulse.com/docs).